 Details about all of these facts can be found on the page below:

 - You do not need a job offer to apply for OPT

 - You may not pursue a new course of full-time study while on OPT.

 - The application is approved by United States Citizenship & Immigration Service (USCIS), but OPT must first be recommended by OIA.

-- The approval process for USCIS takes between three and four months.
+- Currently, the approval process for USCIS takes between 3-5 months.
 USCIS is allowed up to 90 days to process your application once it is received; it will take additional time for USCIS to receive your document, receipt it, and mail it back to you.

 - You must be in a degree program to be eligible.
 Students in non-degree programs (e.g. GSAL, NDVS, IBEP, and other short-term programs) are not eligible for OPT.

 - You must not have used OPT at a higher degree level.
 For example, if you do a Phd, then use OPT, and then do a Master's-level program (lower degree level), you will not be eligible for OPT for the Master's level.

 - You must be in the U.S. to apply.
 You will not be eligible to apply for OPT if you are outside of the U.S. at the time of application.